 As always, we're rotating in some courses that you might find of interest.
 Descriptions of these can be found in our electives guide, but keep in mind that these courses all have prerequisites at the 2000 level, as per our curriculum.
 All of these are courses that are LESS FREQUENTLY offered… so, if you've got the prerequisites, catch these NOW!

-- COM 3244 - 001 Folklore and Oral Tradition with Dr. Shauna MacDonald
+- COM 3240: Performance for Social Change with Dr. Shauna MacDonald

 Remember Some Regularly Offered Courses…

-Please note that our courses in Social Justice Documentary and the 1-credit Intergroup Dialogue Workshops will also be offered in the fall.
+Please note that the 1-credit Intergroup Dialogue Courses will also be offered in the spring.
 Please read the Electives guide and check the Communication Department website for details.